Art

 Prerequisite: Successful completion of Studio Art 2: 2D or instructor approval

-Studio Art III: 3D
+Studio Art IV

 This course provides experienced art students with continued opportunities to individually explore personal art interests and advance their learning experiences as productive artists.
 This course offers students involvement in a creative, collaborative atmosphere where they will develop their own direction resulting in the creation of a cohesive body of work for portfolio and exhibition purposes.
 Curriculum project concepts and media are self-directed with the teacher acting as a facilitator.